Large turnout for Women's March in North Texas

-Cities across North Texas joined the Women's March, a national movement happening across the country to protect women's rights.
+DALLAS -- Thousands protested in cities across North Texas Saturday as part of the Women's March, a movement to protect women's rights that went worldwide the day after President Donald Trump's inauguration.

-Events have been planned Saturday in Denton, Dallas and Fort Worth with thousands expected to attend.
+Events were planned in Denton, Dallas and Fort Worth.
+Officials with the city of Dallas estimated about 7,000 people attended the city's march.
+Led by hundreds of thousands who overwhelmed the nation's capital, more than 2 million people were estimated to participate across the world.

 The grassroots effort, jump-started in Washington, D.C., stands for solidarity for their families, protection of rights and health.